wilsonandusa/wilsonwu/Stack-Queue/README.txt

-// impplement a stack and a queue by using the list lib
+// implement a stack and a queue by using the list lib